ecc-computing-club/website/content/events.md

 {{< /lead >}}

+## WELCOME BACK TO THE SPRING 2025 SEMESTER!!!
+We have some amazing events planned for this semester to be announced at our first meeting!
+(To be announced soon + added to calendar)

-## We have now officially concluded all events for the Fall 2024 semester.
-Good luck on finals and we hope to see all of you in the spring!!
-Visit the [Resources](https://ecc-computing-club.github.io/website/resources/) page for more opportunities and outside events.
+In the meantime, visit the [Resources](https://ecc-computing-club.github.io/website/resources/) page for more opportunities and outside events.

 {{< rawhtml >}}